jeka-dev/jeka/docs/reference/api-project.md

        .mixResourcesAndSources()
        .setLayoutStyle(SIMPLE)
        .addTestExcludeFilterSuffixedBy("IT", false);
-projectFacade.compileDependnecies
+projectFacade.dependencies.compile
        .add("com.google.guava:guava:21.0")
        .add("com.sun.jersey:jersey-server:1.19.4")
        .add("org.junit.jupiter:junit-jupiter-engine:5.6.0");
-projectFacade.runtimeDependencies
+projectFacade.dependencies.runtime
        .remove("org.junit.jupiter:junit-jupiter-engine")
        .add("com.github.djeang:vincer-dom:1.2.0");
-projectFacade.testDependencies
+projectFacade.dependencies.test
        .add("org.junit.vintage:junit-vintage-engine:5.6.0");
+projectFacade.doPack();  // compile, test and create jar
 ```

 See a detailed example [here](https://github.com/jeka-dev/jeka/blob/master/samples/dev.jeka.samples.project-api/jeka-src/JkProjectBuild.java).

-## Project Dependencies
+#### Project Dependencies

 Project dependencies in Jeka are managed differently from Maven/Gradle.
-Instead of defining a single collection of dependencies for a specific scope/configuration,
-Jeka uses three distinct classpaths: **compile**, **runtime**, and **test**.
-Each is defined independently but related to the others.
+Instead of a single collection of dependencies for a specific scope/configuration, Jeka uses three distinct classpaths: **compile**, **runtime**, and **test**.
+Each is defined independently but can reference the others.

 - **Compile classpath:** Set via `JkProject.compilation.dependencies`.
-- **Runtime classpath:** Built from the compile classpath, modifiable with `JkProject.packaging.runtimeDependencies`.
+- **Runtime classpath:** Built from the compile classpath, but modifiable with `JkProject.packaging.runtimeDependencies`.
-- **Test classpath:** Merges the compile and runtime classpaths, further customizable via `JkProject.testing.compilation.dependencies`.
+- **Test classpath:** Merges the compile and runtime classpaths, customizable through `JkProject.testing.compilation.dependencies`.

-To programmatically add a *compile-only* dependency, you can:
+To programmatically add a *compile-only* dependency:

 1. Add it to the *compile* classpath and exclude it from the *runtime* classpath.
 2. Use the `JkFlatFacade.addCompileOnlyDeps` method.

-### Full Text Description
+##### Full Text Description

 An entire project dependency set can be declared using a full text description.

-By default, if a file named `project-dependencies.txt` exists in *[PROJECT_DIR]/jeka*, its content is used to define project dependencies.
+By default, if a file named `dependencies.txt` exists in *[PROJECT_DIR]*, its content is used to define project dependencies.

-Dependencies must follow the format:
+Dependencies must follow the format: `group:module:[classifier]:[type]:[version]`

-`group:module:[classifier]:[type]:[version]`, where *classifier*, *type*, and *version* are optional.
+where *classifier*, *type*, and *version* are optional.
 See `JkCoordinate.of(String description)` for details.

 To import a *bill-of-materials* (BOM), declare a dependency as:
 `group:module::pom:version`.

 You can use `@` and `@@` symbols to specify dependency exclusions.

 !!! example